 On July 1, 2022, the parties filed the Joint Motion for Approval of Compromise Agreement.
 Based on the Compromise Agreement, the Company allowed PWC-Davao to use the Subject Premises for one (1) year or until June 29, 2023.
-In the event that the Company needs to proceed with its plans over the Subject Premises, it will serve a written notice to vacate and/or turn-over of the Subject Premises to PWC-Davao sixty (60) calendar days before the intended day to vacate or turn-over.
+In the event that the Company needs to proceed with its plans for the Subject Premises, it will serve a written notice to vacate and/or turnover of the Subject Premises to PWC-Davao sixty (60) calendar days before the intended day to vacate or turnover.